First Time Buyers Guide

 Put simply; this is what conveyancing looks like from start to finish:

-Get your mortgage sorted out before you start looking, so you know what your budget is.
-We have an in-house Independent Mortgage Advise who can help to source and arrange your mortgage for you.
+- Get your mortgage sorted out before you start looking, so you know what your budget is.

-Instruct your solicitor – our Conveyancing team has over 70 years’ experience in helping clients buy and sell property.
+- Instruct your solicitor – our Conveyancing team has years’ of experience in helping clients buy and sell property.

 As part of the process, you will receive a list of fixtures and fittings the seller is willing to include within the cost of the property.
 If you are buying anything extra – tell your solicitor who will get this in writing.
 That way you’ll manage your expectations and won’t get a nasty surprise upon arrival.